 Baton Rouge is a city on the rise, and that extends to its food scene – proud of its Cajun roots but embracing new international flavors.

 The state capital of Louisiana and a festive college town, Baton Rouge is known for its Mardi Gras celebrations, art events, music festivals and trendy neighborhoods.
 When it comes to eating, Baton Rouge gives you all the rich flavors you’d expect in Louisiana, but also serves up innovative fusion cuisine.
-From a spice market to a trendy food hall to a dessert haven, gear up for a food tour that will surprise your senses.
+Gear up for a food tour that will surprise your senses.

 Cook, Shop and Learn Cajun-Style